-In government and regulation, economists will commonly use impact assessment to help decide which policies or measures to continue or implement. in order to deliver the best outcomes for society overall.
-12 Economic impact assessments can also be used to understand distributional impacts, and which groups within society benefit most from particular policies.
-Private sector organisations will use economic impact assessment where they want to better understand how their investment activities interact with the wider economy, or https://ec.europa.eu/growth/sectors/digital-economy/importance_en, accessed 21 February 2017.
+In government and regulation, economists will commonly use impact assessment to help decide which policies or measures to continue or implement, in order to deliver the best outcomes for society overall.
+Economic impact assessments can also be used to understand distributional impacts, and which groups within society benefit most from particular policies.
+Private sector organisations will use economic impact assessment where they want to better understand how their investment activities interact with the wider economy, or https://ec.europa.eu/growth/sectors/digital-economy/importance\en, accessed 21 February 2017.
+For example, by reducing the need for commuting, printing and other physical media (as well as the packaging and shipping associated with these products).
+The importance is outlined in regulatory and government guidance on impact assessment.
+See, for

-9 Quality in broadband service includes bandwidth, reliability and measures of timeliness, such as latency
+&lt;sup>9 Quality in broadband service includes bandwidth, reliability and measures of timeliness, such as latency and jitter.